 In China, while talking to the families and people I’ve met, I realized how very complex it all is.
 This preference for sons does exist, but it is not a generality.
 I met a mother who would have preferred to have a daughter.
 In Suzhou, people explained to me that parents preferred to have daughters.
 This wish to have two children, a boy and a girl turned out to be true.
 So I quickly got over these prejudices that devalued my country of origin and understood that nothing was simple.
 We cannot deny the harsh reality but it is more nuanced than that.

 Did you want the book to appear more politically neutral, or even malleable to these different political contexts by keeping things closer to documents & statements?
 Even the text keeps quite closely to the statistics, rather than indulging in judgmental remarks.
-I know online Chinese netizens can be a little more euphemistic, perhaps in a way they wouldn’t be in real life (I’m thinking how things get referred to as “being harmonized”).

 So how do you think The Land of Promises would be received by mainland Chinese on the whole, or even by the authorities were you to sell it there?